sicknarlo/54140987lrclgk/README.md

 $ rake db:seed
 ```

 Check out `db/schema.rb`.
 You'll see that there are users, songs, playlists and a `playlist_selections` join table.
-Our seeds file has given you some users and songs.
+Our seeds file has given you some users and songs, and one playlist to start you off.

 ####Your Mission

-You need to build out some of the Playlist model.
+1. Debug the root page, which is `playlist#index`.
+The view itself doesn't need to be changed.
+Follow the errors and get it to load properly.

+2. Create a NEW form for a playlist.
+You should be able to select an owner (User) from a drop down, and to select one or many songs via checkboxes.

+3. Include the `new` and `create` controller actions.
+You do not need to write `edit` or `update` but the form should be reusable for EDIT.

+4. Make sure your associations are complete.
 Every playlist needs a unique name and an owner.
 Destroying a user should destroy their playlists.
 Destroying a playlist should remove the song associations.

-Create a NEW/EDIT form for a playlist.
-The user should be able to select an owner (User) from a drop down, and to select one or many songs via checkboxes.

-####A few notes

-- Don't worry about styling!
-- There is a very rudimentary index page that you can redirect to after a new playlist page.
+**Don't worry about styling!** It's going to be ugly, and that's okay.